Commissioning Engineer & Mechanical Project Manager - OFMD at Washington University in St Louis

 • Generate comprehensive punch lists, commissioning reports, and associated documentation.

-• Assist with developing and managing preventative maintenance plans for systems serving specialized research facilities.
+• Assist with the development and management of preventative maintenance plans for systems serving specialized research facilities.

 • Monitor the age, capacity, condition, and required redundancy of all architectural elements and MEP systems and recommend required maintenance, repairs, and replacements to ensure top performance of all critical facilities.